isonil/LINQCached/README.md

 # About
-IEnumerable extension to do frame-based caching easily.
+IEnumerable extensions which provide frame-based object caching.

-LinqCache.FramePassed() must be called each frame.
+LinqCache.FramePassed() must be called every frame.

-LINQCached caches IEnumerable elements and stores them in a list which it then keeps returning for the next X frames instead of enumerating over the IEnumerable elements over again.
-It can be useful in such situations:
+LINQCached caches IEnumerable elements and stores them in a temporary list which it then keeps returning for the next X frames instead of enumerating over the IEnumerable elements over again.
+This can be useful in the following scenarios:

 ```C#
 foreach( var elem in collection